NWIHCS/Lincoln VA Substance Use Disorders Program

 NWIHCS/Lincoln VA Substance Use Disorders Program - Lincoln, NE

 Nwihcs/lincoln Va Substance Use Disorders Program is a detox and addiction treatment facility located at 600 South 70th Street, Building 2 in the 68510 zip code of Lincoln, NE.
-The treatment program at Nwihcs/lincoln Va Substance Use Disorders Program includes outpatient detoxification, outpatient day treatment and general outpatient treatment.
-Nwihcs/lincoln Va Substance Use Disorders Program offers treatment to judicial clients, people with trauma and young adults.
-It accepts men and women into their treatment and detox program.
+The treatment program at Nwihcs/lincoln Va Substance Use Disorders Program includes regular outpatient treatment, general outpatient treatment and outpatient detoxification.
+Nwihcs/lincoln Va Substance Use Disorders Program offers treatment to people with trauma, young adults and judicial clients.
+It accepts women and men into their treatment and detox program.

 Address: 600 South 70th Street, Building 2, Lincoln, NE 68510